GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Delivery startup goPuff raises $380M at a $3.9B valuation
+  - The Zebra reaches $100M run rate, turns profitable as insurtech booms
      <hr/>

-      - *GoPuff is a Philadelphia-headquartered startup that delivers products like over-the-counter medicine, baby food and alcohol (basically, the stuff you’d buy at a convenience store) in 30 minutes or less.
-Yakir Gola, who serves as co-CEO with his co-founder Raf…*
+      - *EBMARGO From a cluster of insurance marketplace startups raising capital earlier this year, to neoinsurance provider Lemonade going public this summer at a strong valuation, Hippo’s huge new round and Root’s impending unicorn IPO, 2020 has proven to be a busy…*

-  - Density's Open Area radar tracks people in a space, precisely but anonymously
+  - Greycroft, Lerer Hippeau and Audible back audio measurement startup Veritonic
       <hr/>

-      - *Everyone in the world is rethinking shared spaces right about now, and part of that rethink is understanding how they’re used, minute by minute and day by day.
-Density’s tiny ceiling-mounted radar finds and tracks people unobtrusively but with great precision…*
+      - *Veritonic is announcing that it has raised $3.2 million in Series A funding led by Greycroft, with participation from Lerer Hippeau and Amazon-owned audiobook service Audible.
+CEO Scott Simonelli, who founded the New York startup with COO Andrew Eisner and CT…*

-  - Harbor, the app that gamifies emergency preparedness, launches
+  - Microsoft is building a price comparison engine into its Edge browser
       <hr/>

-      - *Harbor, an emergency-preparedness company that just raised $5 million in seed, has today publicly launched its app.
-The app gamifies the process of preparing your home and family for whatever crisis may befall them, including common emergencies like house fir…*
+      - *With its Edge browser now stable, Microsoft’s current focus for its Chromium-based browser is to build features that differentiate it from the competition.
+With the holiday season coming up fast (though who knows what that will actually look like this year), …*

-  - Understanding Airbnb's summer recovery
+  - Headroom, which uses AI to supercharge videoconferencing, raises $5M
       <hr/>

-      - *New numbers concerning Airbnb’s summer performance were reported this week, with The Information adding to the performance figures that Bloomberg previously detailed earlier this year.
-Airbnb announced that it filed privately to pursue a debut this August.
-We…*
+      - *Videoconferencing has become a cornerstone of how many of us work these days — so much so that one leading service, Zoom, has graduated into verb status because of how much it’s getting used.
+But does that mean videoconferencing works as well as it should?
+To…*

-  - Lime revamps its app to include competitors, starting with Wheels ebikes
+  - Delivery startup goPuff raises $380M at a $3.9B valuation
       <hr/>

-       - *Lime might best known for its bright green micromobility devices, or more recently, its ownership of the iconic red Jump electric bikes.
-But now, the company is expanding in a way that could see it “housing” numerous other micromobility brands on its own app.…*
+       - *GoPuff is a Philadelphia-headquartered startup that delivers products like over-the-counter medicine, baby food and alcohol (basically, the stuff you’d buy at a convenience store) in 30 minutes or less.
+Yakir Gola, who serves as co-CEO with his co-founder Raf…*

 <br />